Most event professionals agree that a virtual conference or event holds distinct advantages over an in-person event.

 In fact, a growing number of EventMB’s survey respondents cite their budget as their biggest challenge — even as they report higher attendance numbers and less trouble securing sponsorships.

-How, then, can event planners balance rising event technology costs against their virtual event revenue?
+How, then, can event planners balance rising event technology costs against their virtual conferences revenue?

 The answer will ultimately be a matter of finding the right technology to meet their event’s needs.
 The biggest, most established event organizers might be able to afford professional live stream production services.
 For many others, however, self-service live stream production may be the best solution.